opensearch-project/documentation-website/_dashboards/visbuilder.md

 # VisBuilder

 VisBuilder is an experimental feature and shouldn't be used in a production environment.
-For updates on the feature's progress, or if you want to leave feedback that helps improve the feature, see the [git issue](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/2280).
+For updates on its progress, or if you want to leave feedback that helps improve the feature, see the [git issue](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/2280).
 {: .warning}

 You can use the VisBuilder visualization type in OpenSearch Dashboards to create data visualizations easily using a drag-and-drop gesture.
 With VisBuilder you have: